Chemistry Learner

 Osmotic pressure is measured in units of atmosphere or atm.
 Other units include Pascal or Pa, pounds per inch or psi, and torr.
 The dimensional formula is [M1L-1T-2].

-It is essential to note that this formula applies to ideal solutions, where the solute particles do not interact with each other and do not undergo any chemical reactions.
+It is essential to note that this formula applies to ideal solutions in which the solute particles do not interact with each other and do not undergo chemical reactions.

 Examples of Osmotic Pressure [1-4]